lmfit/lmfit-py/doc/model.rst

     :type prefix: string
     :param name: name for the model.
 When ``None`` (default) the name is the same  as the model function (``func``).
     :type name: ``None`` or string.
-    :param kws:   addtional keyword arguments to pass to model function.
+    :param kws:   additional keyword arguments to pass to model function.

 Of course, the model function will have to return an array that will be the